Minimata/WebGl/README.md

 A repository to store and improve exercises for Stephane Gobron's WebGL courses.

+A good praactice would be to gently migrate to a more ES6 syntax.

 ## conventions

 Files added should be named : YOURNAME_CHX, with X the number of the chapter.